chrisemunt/mg_web/README.md

 ### v2.8.43d (5 October 2025):
    * Introduce additional checks for clients terminating their request before a full response has been delivered.
    * Improve the performance of requests where the response payload is delivered as the output from the web function (i.e. non-stream mode).

+### v2.8.43e (8 October 2025):
+   * Introduce additional integrity checks for the data block transmission protocol between the DB Server and **mg\_web** (as used in $$stream^%zmgsis()).
+If this protocol becomes corrupted on account of application code resetting the DB Server's primary device, the 4-Byte header representing the following data size is lost from the transmission.
+If **mg\_web** detects this fault, it will immediately switch to plain data stream mode (as used in streamascii^%zmgsis()) and the following message will be written to the event log:
+      * "Invalid buffer returned from DB Server (size=825318267; context=1).
+Consider using the 'streamascii' transmission protocol."